JalexSocial/rizzy.docs/content/docs/htmx/response.md

 ViewContext.Htmx.Response
 ```

-All of the proceeding examples will reflect usage of the ViewContext approach.
+All of the preceding examples will reflect usage of the ViewContext approach.

 ## Location